brpaz/go-healthcheck/docs/checks/tcp-check.md

 - `WithNetwork(network string)`: Sets the network type (e.g., "tcp", "tcp4", "tcp6").
 Default is "tcp".
 - `WithDiale(r(dialer *net.Dialer)`: Sets a custom net.Dialer to be used for the connection.
 - `WithTimeout(timeout time.Duration)`: Sets the timeout for the TCP connection (default is 2 seconds).
-- `WithComponentType(componentType string)`: Sets the component type of the check (default is "tcp").
-- `WithComponentID(componentID string)`: Sets a unique identifier for the component being checked.

 ## Example